softwaredoug/subredis/README.md

 subredis
 ========

-SubRedis is a simple keyspace creator for Redis, generating completely isolated redises (redisi?) for the application to use.
+SubRedis is a simple keyspace wrapper for Redis, generating completely sandboxed redises to enhance application safety and modularity.

 Subredis allows creating redis's within an existing redis (or subredis) by prepending a prefix to the key before interacting with redis.
-As each subredis works entirely in its own keyspace, each owner of a subredis exists in a redis-compatible but isolated bubble unaffected by other subredis activity going on in the application.
+Each subredis exists in a redis-compatible but isolated bubble unaffected by other subredis activity going on in the application.
 See [sample usage](##Sample Usage) for examples.

 You can read more in [this blog post](http://www.opensourceconnections.com/?p=4800&preview=true).